Updated by Steward Team

 - Have a high net worth and prior experience with finance or investing

-- Are members of your local community, or have some connection to your area
+- Are members of your community or have some connection to your area

-These types of lenders are rarely sourced from social media posts, or email newsletters (although it does happen!), so will require a more hands-on approach.
-Phone calls and in-person meetings are usually the best means of communication to explain this opportunity to anchor lenders.
+These types of lenders are rarely sourced from social media posts or email newsletters (although it does happen!), so will require a more hands-on approach.
+Direct phone calls, emails, and in-person meetings are usually the best means to effectively explain this opportunity and gauge their willingness to participate.